wiesty/MMM-CoupleDays/README.md

 		name2: "Partner 2", // If name2 is "", it only shows the first name (for birthday trackers for exmaple)
 		date: "2023-01-01", // year-month-day
 		transitionDuration: 5000, // in ms
-		language: "en" // de for german, en for englisch
+		language: "en" // de for german, en for englisch, it for Italian }
-	}
 },
 ```